Andrettin/Wyrmsun/readme.txt

 - Fixed issue which prevented building from being multi-selected via SHIFT-clicking.

 * Civilizations
-- The Germanics and Teutons now properly have voices.
+- The Germanics and Teutons now have voices.

 * Miscellaneous
 - Fixed unit selection rectangle in OpenGL (it was off by one pixel).